+13

 About Dubai

 Dubai is a cosmopolitan city with a diverse and vibrant culture.
-Considered to be the most liberal place in the Middle East, it is home to over 200 nationalities.
-Attracting visitors from across the globe, Dubai is also home to the Burj Khalifa, the world's tallest building, as well as some of the largest shopping malls and most luxurious hotels in the world.
+Considered to be the most liberal place in the MENA, it is home to over 200 nationalities.
+Attracting visitors from across the globe, Dubai is also home to the Buri Khalifa, the world's tallest building. as well as some of the largest shopping malls and most luxurious hotels in the world.

 Well known for its innovative construction and development projects and having proven its ability to host world class events, in November 2013 it was announced that Dubai had won the right to host the World Expo 2020.
 With an estimated 25 million visitors, hosting the Expo will boost Dubai's economy and reinforce its position as a world hub.

 Why do business in Dubai?

 Dubai is one of the seven emirates that form the Federation of the United Arab Emirates (UAE).
-It has the largest population in the UAE and has long been considered a business and cultural hub of the Middle East.
+It has the largest population in the UAE and has long been considered a business and cultural hub of the MENA.

-With an economy historically built on the oil industry, Dubai's main revenues now come from tourism, trade, aviation, real estate and financial services, with income from oil now accounting for less than 3% of the Emirate's GDP.
-Committed to free trade, Dubai has a modern business infrastructure with a corporation-friendly tax regime and a healthy banking and financial system.
+With an economy historically built on the oil industry.
+Dubai's main revenues now come from tourism trade, aviation, real estate and financial services, with income from oil now accounting for less than 3% of the Emirate's GDP.
+Committed to free trade.
+Dubai has a modern business infrastructure with a corporation-friendly tax regime and a healthy banking and financial system.

-Home to the world's largest man-made harbour and the Middle East's largest port, Dubai is the region's transport and logistics hub - a key factor in the decision of numerous multinational companies in having a presence in the emirate.
+Home to the world's largest man-made harbour and the MENA's largest port, Dubai is the region's transport and logistics hub - a key factor in the decision of numerous multinational companies in having a presence in the emirate.
 The creation of unique investment opportunities with the establishment of industry-specific free trade zones throughout the emirate further enhance the attractiveness of doing business in Dubai.

-Statistics

-Population:
+Government

+Under the leadership of His Highness Sheikh Mohammed Bin Rashid Al Maktoum Vice President and Prime Minister of the UAE and the Ruler of Dubai.
+The Government of Dubai's strong commitment to free market economy and fair competition has seen the emirate become the region's most competitive business hub.
+The Government's strategic infrastructure investment and transparent corporate governance policies have created a world class business environment

+Language

+The official language of the UAE is Arabic. although English is widely used in business circles.

+Currency

+The currency of the UAE is the United Arab Emirates Dirham (AED), 1 dirham equals 100 fils

+Population

-Approximately 3 million
+Approx. 3 million

-Religion:
+Religion

 Islam

-Currency:

-The currency of the UAE is the United Arab Emirates Dirham (AED).
-1 dirham equals 100 fils.

-Language:

-The official language of the UAE is Arabic, although English is widely used in business circles.

-Government:

-Under the leadership of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and the Ruler of Dubai, The Government of Dubai's strong commitment to free market economy and fair competition has seen the emirate become the region's most competitive business hub.
-The Government's strategic infrastructure investment and transparent corporate governance policies have created a world class business environment.
+Setting Up in Dubai

-Setting up in Dubai
+Setting Up in Dubai

+a.
 Investment considerations

 In recent years Dubai has emerged as a major global business hub.
-Visionary leadership has seen the emirate's economy - previously reliant on hydrocarbons - diversified across sectors including trade, tourism, banking and logistics.
-Dubai's political stability, advantageous geography, free market philosophy and strong prospects for future growth have combined to attract considerable foreign direct investment (FDI).
-The emirate's growth story has captured the global imagination, attracting tourists, entrepreneurs and multinationals alike.
+Visionary leadership has seen the emirate's economy - previously reliant on hydrocarbons - diversified across sectors including trade. tourism, banking and logistics.
+Dubai's political stability. advantageous geography, free market philosophy and strong prospects for future growth have combined to attract considerable foreign direct investment (FDI).
+The emirate's growth story has captured the global imagination. attracting tourists, entrepreneurs and multinationals alike.
 Once a sleepy fishing village, today Dubai is a bustling metropolis able to compete on equal terms with any of the world's cities.

 Before setting up a business in Dubai, some specific factors to consider are:

+Location:

-Location: Dubai is strategically located in the heart of the MENASA belt (Middle East, North Africa and South Asia) and has superb international trade links.
+Dubai is strategically located in the heart of the MENASA belt (Middle East, North Africa and South Asia) and has superb international trade links.
 Emirates, Dubai's globally famous airline, flies to more than 140 destinations all over the world.
 Much work has taken place in recent years to ensure Dubai is the best place to do business in the region.
+Laws: